 Stewardship grants cannot exceed 50% of eligible project costs.
 Applicants must provide the remaining funds, known as "sponsor match" from non-state sources, including federal funds and private contributions.
 The character of match funding may limit the amount or influence the timing of a Stewardship grant award.
-Read more on sponsor matches under financing your project.Board Resolutions
+Read more on sponsor match under financing your project.Board Resolutions

 Every NCO Stewardship grant application must be approved by the NCO's Board of Directors.
 A Board resolution must accompany an application.
 That resolution must formally request financial assistance, authorize a representative from the organization to act on its behalf and agree that the organization will abide by the terms and conditions of the Stewardship program.
-See a sample resolution in Appendix A.Timing Of The Stewardship Grant Cycle
+See a sample resolution in Appendix A.Timing of the Stewardship Grant Cycle

 Stewardship grant review and approval typically takes between 8 and 12 months to complete.
 Applicants are advised to consider that timeline when negotiating with sellers.

 Applicants must submit one hard copy and one electronic copy of each part of the application material.
 Please submit electronic copies of each application document, rather than one large file of the whole application package.